-Throughout the winter months, your French Bulldog will tend to sleep closer to vents and heating ducts.
-They will find a nice comfortable spot where the warm air can blow on their face.
+Your French Bulldog will tend to sleep closer to vents and heating ducts throughout winter.
+They will find a nice comfortable spot where the warm air can blow on their faces.

-Make sure you keep an eye on your Frenchie’s nose to make sure that it has gone back to its moist condition.
+Make sure you keep an eye on your Frenchie’s nose to ensure that it has gone back to its moist condition.

 Sunburn And Dry Nose In Dogs

-Like yourself, your French Bulldog is also vulnerable to sunburn as well as other risks and conditions associated with exposure to sunlight.
+Like yourself, your French Bulldog is also vulnerable to sunburn and other risks and conditions associated with exposure to sunlight.

-Taking some safety precautions can reduce your Frenchies risk of developing severe sun-related health issues.
+Taking safety precautions can reduce your Frenchies’ risk of developing severe sun-related health issues.